Analyst-ritesh/E-Shop-Nexa-Sales-Analysis-SQL-Power-BI/README.md

 * Aggregate and join data from various tables to derive meaningful insights.

 ## Data Processing in Power BI:
-Data Visualization: Connect Power BI to the SQL database to create interactive visualizations for presenting the findings effectively.
+Data Visualization: Connected Power BI to the SQL database to create interactive visualizations for presenting the findings effectively.
 Design dashboards, charts, and tables to represent insights in an intuitive and informative manner.

 ## Insights: